Chapter Seventeen IV

 Nikko and I appear, hug Ning and Chan, we sit quietly on the blankets, even David seems to understand it is a time for stillness.
 He’s off to the side on one blanket, in reach of his father but not too close.
 Two pigeons land in front of him.

-David reaches out and the birds scoot into his lap.
+David opens his arms and the birds scoot into his lap.
 It’s clear to the family that he’s talking with them, despite the silence.
 David strokes their heads.
 Passersby stop and stare, not quite comprehending a toddler with two pigeons in his lap and a group of four adults who apparently don’t think anything is unusual.

 To their further amazement, the birds waddle over to Janah and sit on her knee.
 She cocks her head, and they study each other for a time.
 The birds fly off together towards the south end of Manhattan, towards Chinatown.